Link to Understanding Out-of-State Relocation in Minnesota Understanding Out-of-State Relocation in Minnesota

 Failure to follow this process can result in legal consequences, including contempt of court and modification of custody arrangements.

-Factors Considered in Relocation Cases
+Link to Factors Considered in Relocation Cases Factors Considered in Relocation Cases

 When determining whether to grant permission for an out-of-state move, the court applies the best interest of the child standard.
 The following factors play a crucial role in the court’s decision: